 Arizona's Urban and Community Forestry Program

-The Arizona State Forestry Division’s Urban and Community Forestry Program is a cooperative forestry program, funded primarily by the USDA Forest Service (via State & Private Forestry), that focuses on the stewardship of urban natural resources.
+Arizona State Forestry's Urban and Community Forestry Program is a cooperative forestry program, funded primarily by the USDA Forest Service, that focuses on the stewardship of urban natural resources.
 The Community Forestry Program provides technical assistance, education and other resources – responding to the needs of urban areas by helping communities maintain, restore and improve urban forest ecosystems throughout Arizona.

 Staff work directly with partners throughout Arizona to build healthy and sustainable communities by promoting urban forestry awareness, and by fostering local action.
-The Community Forestry program includes oversight and management of the Community Challenge Grant program; promotion and management of the Arizona Tree City USA, Tree Line USA and Tree Campus USA programs; and planning and implementation of the Arizona Arbor Day celebrations.
+The Community Forestry program includes oversight and management of cost-share grant programs; promotion and management of the Arizona Tree City USA, Tree Line USA and Tree Campus USA programs; and planning and implementation of the Arizona Arbor Day celebrations.
 The Community Forestry Program, through partnerships with local organizations, also supports urban forest inventory and canopy development programs, tree-planting projects, local and state policy development, and local outreach and education programs.

 Ultimately, the Community Forestry Program seeks to increase awareness and appreciation of urban forests in Arizona.